 Caramel Sauce Uses

-- Add a little bit to homemade cream cheese (recipe coming) to sweeten the spread for sourdough bagels (recipe coming)
+- Add a little bit to homemade cream cheese to sweeten the spread for sourdough bagels (recipe coming)

 - Drizzle on warm sliced apples